Olympus E-P2 vs Panasonic GM1

 |13.||Panasonic GX1||Four Thirds||15.8||4592||3448||1080/60p||20.8||10.6||703||55|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GM1 provides a better video resolution than the E-P2.
 It can shoot movie footage at 1080/60i, while the Olympus is limited to 720/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-P2 and the GM1 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 That said, the E-P2 can be equipped with an optional viewfinder – the VF-2.
 The following table reports on some other key feature differences and similarities of the Olympus E-P2, the Panasonic GM1, and comparable cameras.

 One feature that differentiates the E-P2 and the GM1 is in-body image stabilization (IBIS).
-The E-P2 reduces the risk of handshake-induced blur with all attached lenses, while the GM1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-P2 reduces the risk of handshake-induced blur with all attached lenses, while the GM1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GM1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).